Oisota/theo-lang/doc/src/custom-types/classes.md

 Seems superfluous to have both since they have significant overlap in functionality.
 I guess structs could be reworked to be a lightweight alternative to a class.
 A struct would only hold data and have no other built in functionality whereas classes/objects would all inherit from a base class and would have some basic functionality built in.
+Removing structs in favor of classes would simplify other aspects of the language.
+The struct/impl mechanism is a bit clunky when compared to classes/methods.
+OOP is also well understood by most programmers so keeping with tradition may be better than trying to stay simple with just structs.

 If we add OOP/classes then we will also need to consider how the class hierarchy and type system interact with other types like enums and unions.
 Do we go full OOP and everything is an object with enums/unions being special cases of objects?